 draw a little lightbulb and then write a specific comment about an idea you had while reading the sentence you found useful or what it made you think about.

-draw an A in a box in the margin if you "hear" the author speaking vs the character, OR, if the work is NONFICTION and you sense the author's personal whims interfering with her argument, OR if you like what author says.
+draw an A in a box in the margin if you "hear" the author speaking vs the character, or, if IT'S NONFICTION, and you sense the author's personal whims interfering with her argument OR if you like what author says.
 Write why.

 DRAW A STAR